schalvj/bibleTranslator/README.md

     - http://www.tutorialspoint.com/jdbc/ (Links to an external site.)Links to an external site.
     - https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html (Links to an external site.)Links to an external site.
     - https://www.tutorialspoint.com/java8/java8_streams.htm (Links to an external site.)Links to an external site.
 (Links to an external site.)Links to an external site.
+  - ### JavaFX - is a software platform for creating and delivering desktop applications, as well as rich internet applications (RIAs) that can run across a wide variety of devices.
+    - http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm (Links to an external site.)Links to an external site.
+    - http://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm (Links to an external site.)